chaseryder08/chaseryder08/README.md

 - Integrate AI into backend tooling to enhance support operations
 - Deepen cloud and backend expertise through practical projects

-🎺 Outside tech, I’m also a musician and artist—trumpet, drums, and guitar keep me grounded.
+🎺 Outside tech, I’m also a musician and artist.
+I enjoy playing trumpet, drums, and guitar :)